 The Parent Company does not apply IFRS 16 in the stand-alone financial statements in accordance with the exception in RFR 2.
-As a lessee, lease payments are recognized as costs straight-line over the lease term and, accordingly, no right-of-use assets or lease liabilities are recognized in the balance sheet.
+Lease payments are recognized as costs straight-line over the lease term.

 Reserve for development costs

 Reserve for development costs A transfer from non-restricted equity to the reserve for development expenditure in restricted equity is done for an amount corresponding to what was capitalized during the year.